ACCISA/CloudShield/README.md

-# CloudShield – SOEN 490 Capstone Projectek@
+# CloudShield – SOEN 490 Capstone Project

 ## Continuous Integration (CI)
 This project uses **GitHub Actions** for automated CI on all pull requests and pushes to `main`.
 The pipeline builds both the **React frontend** and **Python backend** using **Docker Compose** to ensure consistent local environments, runs **Jest** and **Pytest** test suites, and performs **SonarCloud** analysis for code quality and coverage.
 While deployment to AWS is planned for future stages, the current CI ensures stable builds, reproducible tests, and continuous feedback on every code change.